khantaung07/p2p_file_transfer/README.md

 # p2p_file_transfer
-Peer-to-peer file transfer system using SHA-256 hashing and merkle tree structure for file validation.
+Peer-to-peer file transfer program for Unix systems using SHA-256 hashing and merkle tree structure for file validation.

 Program structure
 The program relies on package files (.bpkg), which outline the metadata of the specific file it refers to.